front-end-intermediate/session-2/readme.md

 ## Faking a Single Page Application (SPA)

-Before beginning let's finish some of the material from [session one](https://github.com/front-end-intermediate/session-1#exercise---sticky-menu).

 Page fragment links (`index.html#research`) allow us to navigate to sections of the document marked up with the corresponding id:

 `<p id="watchlist">`